nullndvoid/eltoro/README.md

 zig build -Diso=output -Diso_prefix=/path/to/prefix
 ```

 The outputted ISO file is bootable and uses Limine to boot the kernel ELF file.
+Note that by default the `iso_prefix` is equal to Zig's, which is typically `zig-out/bin`.

 ## Running In Qemu